Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 parHubRouteTableLock | No       | Resource Lock Configuration for Hub Route Table.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
-parPrivateDnsZonesEnabled | No       | Switch to enable/disable Private DNS Zones deployment. parPrivateDnsZonesResourceGroup | No       | Resource Group Name for Private DNS Zones. parPrivateDnsZones | No       | Array of DNS Zones to provision in Hub Virtual Network.
+parPrivateDnsZonesEnabled | No       | Switch to enable/disable Private DNS Zones deployment. parPrivateDnsZonesResourceGroup | No       | Resource Group Name for Private DNS Zones. parPrivateDnsZones | No       | Array of DNS Zones to provision and link to  Hub Virtual Network.
 Default: All known Azure Private DNS Zones, baked into underlying AVM module see: https://github.com/Azure/bicep-registry-modules/tree/main/avm/ptn/network/private-link-private-dns-zones#parameter-privatelinkprivatednszones parVirtualNetworkIdToLinkFailover | No       | Resource ID of Failover VNet for Private DNS Zone VNet Failover Links parVirtualNetworkResourceIdsToLinkTo | No       | Array of Resource IDs of VNets to link to Private DNS Zones.
 Hub VNet is automatically included by module. parPrivateDNSZonesLock | No       | Resource Lock Configuration for Private DNS Zone(s).  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.